Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Parametric functions

-- Functions changing their input
+- Functions that modify input

 - Anonymous functions